Esteban Pavletich Trujillo: Return to Peru and literary career

-Following the overthrow of the dictator Augusto B. Leguía by Luis Miguel Sánchez in 1930, Pavletich attempted to return to Peru, upon the advice of Peruvian Communist Party leader José Carlos Mariátegui, but was deported by the Sánchez junta the following year, this time to Ecuador.
+Following the overthrow of the dictator Augusto B. Leguía by Luis Miguel Sánchez Cerro in 1930, Pavletich attempted to return to Peru, upon the advice of Peruvian Communist Party leader José Carlos Mariátegui, but was deported by the Sánchez Cerro junta the following year, this time to Ecuador.
 Pavletich was able to escape en route to Ecuador, but was quickly recaptured, imprisoned in El Frontón, and then deported once again to Chile.

 In 1933, following the transition from military junta to democratic government, Pavletich returned once more to Peru.
 There he became a journalist.
 The program of political liberalization led by President Manuel Prado Ugarteche (first elected in 1939, with the support of the APRA) allowed political activists to operate in the country much more openly.
 This allowed Pavletich to become more of a public figure.
 He became the director of El Peruano, the official daily newspaper of Peru, and his literary works garnered much public and critical acclaim.